docs / cli / commands

 --skill-onlyRefresh only the skill file and hook, skip the CLI upgrade

-opentraces setup uninstall is the symmetric inverse of setup: one command that reverses the whole multi-surface install (Claude Code / Codex / Pi capture hooks, the OTLP receiver + its ~/.claude/settings.json env keys, the watcher daemon, the skill, shell completions, per-repo git post-commit hooks, security-tool flags) and stops every opentraces process.
+opentraces uninstall is the symmetric inverse of setup: one command that reverses the whole multi-surface install (Claude Code / Codex / Pi capture hooks, the OTLP receiver + its ~/.claude/settings.json env keys, the watcher daemon, the skill, shell completions, per-repo git post-commit hooks, security-tool flags) and stops every opentraces process.
 It is data-safe by default and emits the frozen opentraces.setup_uninstall.v1 JSON envelope (removed_names, skipped_names, keys_removed, refs_preserved, refs_purged, daemon_stopped, unit_unloaded, package_uninstall_command, residue).

 FlagMeaning